chongyangshi/Apocalypse/README.md

 Move your human (green) to the extraction point (grey), and dodge the zombies (red).
 Avoid zombies' line of sight (yellow) if you can.
 If a zombie becomes alerted, it will more faster.
 Although a zombie might jump over you when alerted in point blank range, so you can use it to your advantage.

 ###Code
-Code is still in a primal and loosely-prepared state, it was written for a workshop that did not run for its full duration.
+**Please note that this project is incomplete.** It was written for a workshop that did not run for its full duration.
 We will attempt to finalise it in the future.
 At the moment, proceed with caution.

 ###License
 MIT Licensed.
 For license, see **LICENSE** file.